11 Things to Do in Menorca in March

 Planning a visit for March in Menorca is an excellent opportunity to taste dishes that include this veal in different variations and cuts.
 During this month a gastronomic festival is organized in which different restaurants of the island participate.
 In addition, in general, it is a topic on everyone's lips when deciding what to eat during that month of the year.

 Another plan that can not miss for your March visit to Menorca is to try to get to the Mirador del Toro, located at the highest point of the island, 358 meters above sea level.
-This site offers panoramic views of Menorca, and even if the sky is clear, you will be able to see the neighboring island of Mallorca.
+This site offers panoramic views of Menorca, and even if the sky is clear, you can see the neighboring island of Mallorca.

 The best thing about the whole thing is that by choosing March in Menorca as your travel date you won't have to wait in long lines to sit down to eat and you won't have to worry about making reservations too far in advance at hotels in the area.